Rebuttal for Urban Gardening and Some Other Thoughts

 Alright, this got a little bit lengthier and more off topic than I had originally planned, but it’s already written so I may as well post it.
 The arguments against urban farming–its small scale, its questionable economic feasibility, and simply its difficulty–are all completely valid.
 However, these “problems” in my opinion are in fact the solution to what has become our food chain which is at best, misdirected by industry, and at worst, frankly disgusting and pushing some ethical boundaries to the limit.

 As Barry Commoner once said, “There’s no such thing as a free lunch.”
 While urban farming may appear to cost more (in terms of labor, time commitment, space, or literal food costs), it takes into account all the externalities that the industrial food market machine does not.
-Our Dollar Menus and Happy Meals may seem cheaper, but only when ignoring many factors, namely environmental degradation, transportation, conglomerate business schemes and government subsidies insuring cheap corn
+Our Dollar Menus and Happy Meals may seem cheaper, but only when ignoring many factors, namely environmental degradation, transportation, conglomerate business schemes and government subsidies insuring cheap corn.

 I think that urban farming should kept at a small scale because while it may not seem as efficient as large-scale industrial agriculture, it is philosophically different.
 It represents a move towards the way things used to be done, taking with it the advantages of modern knowledge and technology.
 Mother nature really does know best, but there is a definite culture shock looming on the horizon.
 We are going to have to get over our need for instant gratification and massive, one-stop super stores.
 People (or more accurately, organisms in general) are much healthier and populations are much more stable when allowed to differentiate and specialize at local levels rather than the homogenous culture we have become accustomed to.
 Unfortunately for our industrialized society, this will require a rediscovery of such novel phenomena as seasonality and face-to-face interaction.